keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 #  path: /images/delia-in-front-of-synth.jpg
 ---

-> Content notice --- Mentions of: The Blitz.
+> Content notice --- mentions of: The Blitz.
 The War on Terror.
 The Khmer Rouge.
 Realpolitik.
 Depression.
 > Not the views of any employers, obvs.

 ---